snowch-labs/distributed-app-architectures/README.md

 - The solution must be built using IBM Cloud Continuous Delivery
 - The solution must be open source
 - The solution must have an availability of 99.95% or greater
+- The solution should be implemented with [principles of chaos](http://principlesofchaos.org)

 ### Project 1 - Catalog MVP